jayo86/handbroke-media-server/bootstrap.md

 /usenet/tv<br>
 /usenet/movies

-ℹ️ If no 2nd drive detected, it will prompt if you want to continue and if yes, will then prompt you where you want to the folders.
+ℹ️ If no 2nd drive detected, it will prompt if you want to continue and if yes, will then prompt you where you want put to the folders.

 ## Bootstrap Script
 This is tested only for Ubuntu 24.x